odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 lading: a document that states the type, quantity, and destination of goods being carried.

 On December 1st, 2021, version 2.0 of this CFDI was implemented for all transportation providers, intermediaries, and owners of goods.
-Odoo is able to generate a document type "T" (Traslado) which, unlike other documents, is created in a delivery order instead of an invoice or payment.
+Odoo is able to generate a document type "T" (Traslado), which, unlike other documents, is created in a delivery order instead of an invoice or payment.

-Odoo can create XML and PDF files with or without ground transport and can process materials that are treated as *Dangerous Hazards*.
+Odoo can create XML and PDF files with (or without) ground transport, and can process materials that are treated as *Dangerous Hazards*.

 In order to use this feature, the modules :guilabel:`l10n_mx_edi_extended`,